 The AAF biomass pretreatment technology has been recently developed at the Laboratory of Sustainable and Catalytic Processing at EPFL (Shuai L. et al., Science 2016, 354, 329-333; Talebi Amiri et al., Nature Protocols, 2019, 14, 921-954).
 This approach – based on a “stabilizing strategy” that prevents the condensation of the most recalcitrant fraction, lignin – is the first of its kind.
 This chemical process is regarded as a paradigm shift in the field of biomass upgrading, as it is the first method able to extract a lignin that can be converted to i) aromatic monomers and ii) highly soluble lignin oligomers.
 These two fractions have been shown to have high-value application in the replacement of petrochemicals.

 BLOOM has performed Aldehyde-Assisted Fractionation (AAF) of beechwood at the 10 litres scale to produce stabilized lignin in the 100g-scale.
 Lignin has been isolated as a solid by precipitation and characterized by HSQC NMR which revealed low degree of condensation (high -O-4 content).
 In a second step, AAF lignin depolymerization by hydrogenolsis under pressure at the 1 litre scale has been performed to produce lignin oligomers and monomers.
-Lignin oligomers have been isolated by precipitation and characterized by HSQC NMR which revealed low degree of condensation (high -O-4 content).
+Lignin oligomers have been isolated by precipitation and will be characterized in detail within the project.
 This report is a shows that milestone MS1 has been achieved and that lignin as a powder has been sent to the relevant project partners.

 Milestone Achievement